01 of 12

 Tybee Island, Georgia

 Just 18 miles from Savannah, Tybee Island is a popular family getaway destination.
 Rich in both history and natural beauty, the barrier island is famous for its seafood and spectacular uninterrupted three-mile beach.
-Families can explore salt marshes that teem with with birds and wildlife unique to Georgia’s coast.Continue to 7 of 12 below.
+Families can explore salt marshes that teem with birds and wildlife unique to Georgia’s coast.Continue to 7 of 12 below.

 07 of 12